fund-model/MimiFUND.jl/docs/src/tables.md

 SSA   3.6940    293.7500          0.0000         1.3301           21.5857
 SIS   4.5714    69.0000           0.0000         1.2548           22.1552

-Table: Current impact of tropical cyclones on property (damage, fraction of GDP) and health (mortality, fraction of population). {#tbl:TS tag="TS"}
+## Table TS: Current impact of tropical cyclones on property (damage, fraction of GDP) and health (mortality, fraction of population)

       Damage            Mortality
 ----- ----------------- --------------